splunk/public-o11y-docs/infrastructure/monitor/k8s-nav.rst

         :alt: How to jump back to the node level from the container level, select a different node to investigate, and jump to the cluster level.

 * Hover: Get more information about an element, including status or phase, by hovering over that element.
-For example, hovering over this pod shows that its running phase is ``Pending``.

     .. image:: /_images/infrastructure/k8s-nav-hover.png
         :alt: Hovering over a pod shows its information and ``Pending`` phase.
         :width: 50%

 * Select and zoom: Drill down into an element and change the zoom level of the map, if applicable, by selecting the element.
-For example, selecting this pod changes the hierarchical map view from cluster level to pod level.
-Details about the pod displays in the sidebar, in the :strong:`About this pod` panel.
+Details about the element display in the sidebar, in the :strong:`About this pod` panel.

     ..  image:: /_images/infrastructure/k8s-nav-zoom.gif
       :width: 100%
       :alt: Selecting a pod changes the hierarchical map view from cluster level to pod level.
 Details about the pod displays in the sidebar, in the :strong:`About this pod` panel.

+* Filter: Filter the map by any available metadata in your Kubernetes data, such as a namespace, a workload, or any other key-value pair.
+When you filter the map, you see nodes that match the filter.
+Nodes that don't match the filter are hidden.
+Pods and containers that match the filter are highlighted, and non-matching pods and containers are dimmed.
+You can still select the dimmed pods and containers to view details about them in the sidebar.

+    ..  image:: /_images/infrastructure/k8s-nav-filter.gif
+      :width: 100%
+      :alt: Filtering ``kubernetes.io/cluster-service`` to ``true`` hides nodes that don't match and highlights matching pods and containers.

 .. _k8s-workloads-nav:

 Kubernetes workloads navigator
 ---------------------------------

+A workload is an application running on Kubernetes.
+Your workload might be a single component or several that work together, but it always runs inside a set of pods on Kubernetes.

+Instead of a hierarchical approach to your Kubernetes infrastructure, you can investigate workloads for a given Kubernetes namespace, and the pods where each workload is running on.

+For more information, see :ref:`use-navigators-imm`.

 Learn more
 =====================